-Educators participate in other meetings held throughout an assessment program.
-During Summer 2022, Kentucky educators were assembled virtually to recommend performance standards for the KSA Reading, Mathematics, Social Studies, and Writing tests, using their expertise to provide input on performance level descriptors (PLDs) and cut points for the KSA tests.
+Educators participate in other meetings held throughout the lifecycle of an assessment program.
+During summer 2022, Kentucky educators were assembled virtually to recommend performance standards for the KSA Reading, Mathematics, Social Studies, and Writing tests, using their expertise to provide input on performance level descriptors (PLDs) and cut points for the KSA tests.
 See Chapter 5: Performance Standards for more details on these standard setting meetings.